jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 Seeing different sights inspires you to think of you can do it more often.
 It forces you to set goals to figure it out.
 How can you find the motivation to work hard when all you know is what’s around you and that environment isn’t very inspiring?

-### 11\.
+## 11\.
 Make yourself as attractive as possible

 ***[Get as good-looking as you can.](/how-to-be-an-attractive-man/)***

 Your life is so much easier when people think you’re attractive.
-The most respected and successful strong men know that appearances matter ***at least*** as much ability.
+The most respected and successful strong men know that appearances matter ***at least*** as much as ability.

 Forget the obvious part of this equation where you get more dates and are invited to better social situations.
 In general, people treat you better and are more responsive to you.
 It likely means that you’re in good health.